Engine API Reference - v2.7.4

 • set anisotropy(v: number): void

-Sets the integer value specifying the level of anisotropy to apply to the texture ranging from 1 (no anisotropic filtering) to the GraphicsDevice property maxAnisotropy.
+Sets the integer value specifying the level of anisotropy to apply to the texture.
+The value ranges from 1 (no anisotropic filtering) to the maximum anisotropy supported by the graphics device (see GraphicsDevice#maxAnisotropy).

 Parameters